 This is a great cut full of style potential.
 However, the layering and texture can sometimes make braids, up-dos, and “conservative” styles more difficult though not impossible.
 Keeping in mind the length of your current hair and how much length you are willing to lose to the layering process will play a major role in the outcome of your desired look.

-My goal was to create lots of movement in her hair with texture.
+The goal was to create lots of movement in the hair with texture.
 I used a razor to achieve this with lots of details.
-I wanted her hair to reflect her edgy personality.
 In this picture, she tilted her head to the right for me to capture some of the layers better.
-Her perimeter is a slight V-shape cut.
+The perimeter is a slight V-shape cut.

 Second, the density within the top of the head can become bulky and unmanageable with textured hair.
 For my textured hair clients, I like to leave the length longer throughout to prevent a Christmas tree look with a tail.
 For fine hair clients, the shorter the layers, the thinner the hair appears.
 Most of the time, this wouldn’t be the ideal design for fine hair, but it can be customized for every head.

 This look is a very classic and clean V-cut.
 The best part about this haircut is its versatility!
-This haircut is amazing because you can wear it curly, waxy, sleek and straight, or natural and it’ll still look good!
+This haircut is amazing because you can wear it curly, wavy, sleek, and straight, or natural and it’ll still look good!
 Go for a nice V-shape haircut that would be easily maintained no matter how you decide to wear it!

 I love this haircut best on longer hair, as it still gives it shape but doesn’t lose any length.
-It’s a great alternative to someone who doesn’t necessarily want layers but needs a little something to give it life.
-Anyone can have this cut though if your hair is shorter and you love the V shape.
-Just know that it requires angles around the face, and if you have a longer face shape then you may want to consider that!
+It’s a great alternative to the woman who doesn’t necessarily want layers but needs a little something to give it life.
+Anyone can have this cut, though, if your hair is shorter and you love the V shape.
+Just know that it requires angles around your face, and if you have a longer face shape then you may want to consider that!

-I advise that the clients with finer hair refrain from this haircut due to the massive amount of seamless layering.
-Finer-haired women need the illusion of thicker fuller hair, therefore, I recommend a cut leaning towards the blunt side.
+I advise clients with finer hair to refrain from this haircut due to the massive amount of seamless layering.
+Finer-haired women need the illusion of thicker, fuller hair.
+Therefore, I recommend a cut leaning towards the blunt side.